 As a school we may suggest that your child needs some agreed individual support in school.
 We will tell you how the support will be used and what strategies will be put in place.
 This type of support is available for children with specific barriers to learning that cannot be overcome through Quality First Teaching and intervention groups.

-This means your child will have been identified by the class teacher/ SENDCO as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.
+This means your child will have been identified by the class teacher/ SENDCO as needing a particularly high level of individual or small group teaching and very specific support (more than 20 hours a week), which cannot be provided from the budget available to the school.

 Usually your child will also need specialist support in school from a professional outside the school.
 This may be from:

-- Local Authority central services such as the Enhanced Main Stream Provision (schools who specialise in SEND e.g. Communication and Interaction, Behaviour, Specific Difficulties, ASCOSS, or Sensory Service (for students with a hearing or visual need)
+- Local Authority central services such as the Inclusion Locality hubs who specialise in SEND e.g. Communication and Interaction, Social and Emotional Needs, Specific Difficulties – Cognition and Learning, or Sensory Service (for students with a hearing or visual need)

 - Outside agencies such as the Speech and Language therapy (SALT) Service.